-Our sponsor and Maxim and/or their designees have agreed to purchase an aggregate of 6,000,000 private placement warrants at a price of \$1.00 per private placement warrant, for an aggregate purchase price of \$6,000,000.
-Our sponsor and Maxim have also agreed that if the over-allotment is exercised by the underwriters, they will purchase at a price of \$1.00 per private placement warrant an additional number of private placement warrants (up to a maximum of 600,000 additional private placement warrants) pro rata in relation to their respective acquisition of private placement warrants prior to any exercise of the overallotment option in full or in part in the aggregate amount of \$600,000.
-The private placement warrants are identical to the warrants sold in this offering except that the private placement warrants, so long as they are held by our sponsor or Maxim or their permitted transferees, (i) will not be redeemable by us, (ii) may not (including the ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
-If the private placement warrants are held by holders other than the sponsor, the underwriters or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
-In addition, for as long as the private placement warrants are held by the underwriters or their designees or affiliates, they will be subject to the lock-up requirement and limitations on resale registration imposed by FINRA Rule 5110 and may not be exercised after five years from the commencement of sales of this offering.
+Our sponsor has agreed to purchase an aggregate of 6,425,000 private placement warrants at a price of \$1.00 per private placement warrant, for an aggregate purchase price of \$6,425,000.
+Our sponsor has also agreed that if the over-allotment is exercised by the underwriters, it will purchase at a price of \$1.00 per private placement warrant an additional number of private placement warrants (up to a maximum of 675,000 additional private placement warrants) prior to any exercise of the over-allotment option in full or in part in the aggregate amount of \$675,000.
+The private placement warrants are identical to the warrants sold in this offering except that the private placement warrants, so long as they are held by our sponsor or its permitted transferees, (i) will not be redeemable by us, (ii) may not (including the ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
+If the private placement warrants are held by holders other than the sponsor, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
 If we do not complete our initial business combination within 12 months (or up to 18 months if we extend the period of time to consummate a business combination by the full amount of time) from the closing of this offering, the proceeds from the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares (subject to the requirements of applicable law) and the private placement warrants (and the underlying securities) will expire worthless.